 - The goal of the GoMRI research is to improve society’s ability to understand, respond to and mitigate the potential impacts of oil spills to marine and coastal ecosystems.
 BP’s funding covers grant awards and administrative costs, and the research is separate and distinct from studies conducted through the NRDA.

 Approved early restoration projects

 BP signed a landmark agreement with state and federal trustees to accelerate restoration efforts in the Gulf of Mexico.
-A total of 54 early restoration projects – costing about $700 million – are underway across the Gulf Coast, from marsh creation and beach restoration to fishery enhancements and state park improvements.
-An additional 10 projects totaling approximately $134 million have been proposed by BP and the trustees.
+A total of 64 early restoration projects – costing about $832 million – are underway across the Gulf Coast, from marsh creation and beach restoration to fishery enhancements and state park improvements.

-- The agreement makes it possible for restoration to begin at an earlier stage of the NRDA process than usual.
+- The agreement made it possible for restoration to begin at an earlier stage of the NRDA process than usual.